 - Ask students to install Zoom on their computer.

-Please note that not all students have a fast broadband internet connection.
+Please note that not all students have a broadband internet connection.
 Some students also conduct their studies entirely via a mobile phone.
 Teachers should be mindful of document file sizes and not expect that all students can consume large files.
 Consider exporting large Word documents and PowerPoint files to compressed PDF files.
-‘Chunk’ videos and upload them to Mediastore where possible.
+‘Chunk’ videos and upload them to Panopto where possible.

 Talis readings list and copyright

 - Make sure your Talis readings list is up to date.